 SaskCentral will typically probability weight the 'base case' scenario most heavily as it represents the most likely outcome and is aligned with information used by SaskCentral for other purposes such as planning and budgeting.
 The other scenarios represent more optimistic and pessimistic outcomes.

-The economic scenarios used in the determination of expected credit losses as at December 31, 2019 include the following ranges of macro-economic factors:
+The forward-looking macroeconomic scenario described below reflects our best estimate as at December 31, 2020.
+The rapidly evolving nature of this pandemic and its impacts on the economy, along with government relief and stimulus, has led to continuously changing macroeconomic assumptions.
+Hindsight cannot be used, so while these evolving assumptions may result in future forecasts that differ from those used in the ECL estimation as at December 31, 2020, those changes will be reflected in future quarters.